uniquarkD/apple-oauth/README.md

-# bigowl:apple-oauth
+# quavedev:apple-oauth

-Sign in with Apple handler
+Sign in with Apple handler with native cordova plugin handler. forked from jramer/apple-oauth

 ## Config